 The fingerling potato is the perfect gourmet potato to serve with just about anything.
 If you’re preparing a fancy meal, such as filet mignon or broiled chicken, you need a classy, yet easy side.
-Garlic and parmesan fingerling potatoes are sure to be a hit.
+Garlic and Parmesan fingerling potatoes are sure to be a hit.

 I don’t know why I think of the fingerling potato as the fancy potato.
 Probably because they are colorful, unordinary, and look more exotic than your typical russet potato.
-This recipe was actually inspired by a more complex variation of roasted potatoes, that actually involved baking and sautéing the potatoes in duck fat for a crispy exterior.
+This recipe was actually inspired by a more complex variation of roasted potatoes, that actually involved baking and sauteing the potatoes in duck fat for a crispy exterior.

 The result was fantastic, but I tried to simplify where I could.
-Instead of sautéing the potatoes in duck fat, I found roasting them in a little extra olive oil and butter in a cast iron skillet achieves a similar slightly crispy and golden result.
+Instead of sauteing the potatoes in duck fat, I found roasting them in a little extra olive oil and butter in a cast iron skillet achieves a similar slightly crispy and golden result.
 It’s a good way to bake and simultaneously oven-fry the potatoes.
-Once fresh out of the oven, I sprinkle with fresh grated parmesan cheese.
-The end result of garlic, butter, and parmesan cheese is simply amazing.
+Once fresh out of the oven, I sprinkle with fresh grated Parmesan cheese.
+The end result of garlic, butter, and Parmesan cheese is simply amazing.
 Amazing.Print

 - 1 pound mixed color fingerling potatoes

 - 2 tablespoons butter, melted

 - kosher salt and ground pepper to taste